8-Week Online (Zoom) Advanced Fiction Workshop, Starts May 10th, 2021

 Has an ongoing regular writing practice.

 Writers will come to class with a 25-page work — a short story or a novel excerpt — that is ready for feedback.
 This will be submitted ONE WEEK PRIOR to their assigned workshop date via email to the instructor in MS Word format (typed, double-spaced, 12 pt Times New Roman.)
+In total, there will be TWO opportunities for peer reviews.

 For each submitted work, the rest of the workshop participants will prepare their two-page typed feedback around specific evaluation criteria prior to group discussions.